Kalvar/ios-KRBeaconFinder/README.md

 ## About

-KRBeaconFinder is a easy finding and scanning the nearby beacons, you can lazy using CoreLocation ( GPS ) to monitor beacon regions or use CoreBluetooth ( BLE ) to scan the beacons.
+KRBeaconFinder can lazy scanning beacons, relax using CoreLocation to monitor beacon-regions or use CoreBluetooth (BLE) to scan.
 It also can simulate beacon adversting from peripheral adversting.

-More Information see the souce code or email me.
+More Information see the souce code, any questions you can email me or leave the messages to discussion to help more people.

 ## How To Get Started

-### If you just wanna watch one ibeacon device, you can direct using KRBeaconOne.
+#### You can KRBeaconOne to find and monitor only one iBeacon.

 ``` objective-c
 #import "KRBeaconOne.h"